Cyqlone: A Parallel, High-Performance Linear Solver for Optimal Control: Cyclic reduction and parallel cyclic reduction

-There are two important differences between CR and the parallel cyclic reduction (PCR) algorithm listed in \Cref{alg:pcr}: 1.
-Each level of PCR processes the same number of matrices ($0\le k\lt N$), whereas the number of active processors in CR halves at each level; and 2.
+The closely related PCR algorithm is listed in \Cref{alg:pcr}.
+There are two important differences between CR and PCR: 1.
+Each level of PCR processes the same number of matrices (\scalebox{0.9}{$0\le k\lt N$}), whereas the number of active processors in CR halves at each level; and 2.
 PCR is tail recursive, whereas CR requires an additional back substitution step at all levels.
-As discussed in \Cref{subsec:vec-cr-last}, this enables vectorization of PCR with full vector lane utilization, and PCR speeds up the solution of the same linear system with different right-hand sides.
+As discussed in \Cref{subsec:vec-cr-last}, this enables vectorization of PCR with full vector lane utilization, and PCR speeds up the solution of the same linear system with different right-hand sides by avoiding the back substitution step.